 Acting: A freely chosen, affirmed value must translate into action.
 Ideally, the action will lead to some positive outcome and be done repeatedly.

-Ipas has modified the three main stages of values clarification to:
+Ipas uses this modification of the three main stages of values clarification:

 - Making an informed value choice

 - Affirming that choice

 - Acting on the chosen value

 Figure 1: VCAT takes place within existing cultural and social structures and ideologies